Gulin7/LogHub/README.md

 # LogHub - log reports management webapp - PHP / Angular / MySQL

 <h1> Overview </h1>
-<div> This is a log report management webapp, built using PHP, Angular, MySQL, as well as the Ajax library.
+<div> This is a log report management webapp, built using PHP, Angular, MySQL.
 This webapp allows efficient management of log reports.
 Users, once logged-in, can create and manage their own log reports, as well as view all others and filter them based on a specific type or severity. </div>

 <h1> Features </h1>
 <div>